Skip to content

 What I love about getting outdoors is a chance to de-stress and hit the reset button.
 In my spare time, you used to catch me escaping out from under roofs, now you'll catch me helping others escape theirs.

-Previous article What Size Power Station Do I Need to Run a Fridge?
+Previous article Can a Portable Power Station Run a Microwave?